 Upgrading your legendary

 This means that it’s almost always worth crafting Rank 1 of a legendary you plan to use over the long term.
-You’ll have to buy the higher base item, which will set you back some additional gold, but you don’t waste any Soul Ash, which is the harder currency to obtain.
+You’ll have to buy the higher base item, which will set you back some additional gold, but you won't ever waste any Soul Ash or Cinders, which is the harder currency to obtain.